Saif-rathod/retroRPS/README.md

 A fun and visually stunning Rock-Paper-Scissors game with **arcade neon** and **hacker matrix** themes.
 Challenge the AI in a stylish duel with retro sounds and animations!

+Think you can outsmart the machine? 🤖
+🔥 Choose your move:

+🪨 Rock → But the AI already knows…

+📄 Paper → The AI saw that coming…

+✂️ Scissors → The AI anticipated that too…

+🛡️ No matter what you play, the AI is always one step ahead.
+💀 Victory is an illusion.
+Can you break the game or will you be stuck in an endless losing loop?

+🎯 Prove your hacking skills or surrender to the machine!

+🛠️ Bonus Tip
+If you want to make the game "winnable" but extremely difficult, you could:

+Add a rare win condition (like a 1% chance of the AI messing up).

+Display taunting messages when you lose, like:

+"Nice try, human.
+Try again."

+"You thought you had me? 😂"

+Add an Easter egg that lets you cheat (e.g., secret key combo).

 ---

 ## 🚀 **Features**